yairm210/Unciv/docs/Modders/1-Mods.md

 ## Other

-You can add an image that will be displayed to users in the mod management by adding a "preview.jpg" _or_ "preview.png" file.
+You can add an image that will be displayed to users in the mod management screen by adding a "preview.jpg" _or_ "preview.png" file.

 Existing mods can be found [here](https://github.com/topics/unciv-mod)!